 The above table shows the mapping between the interface definition and the request and indication primitives that pass across the interface.

-Where both a request and indication exist, that parameter or command is counted as transactional, in that the underlying service layers are responsible for associating the two together.
+Where both a request and indication exist, that parameter or command may be treated as transactional, in that the underlying service layers are responsible for associating the two together, or a state machine must be defined to detect the association, as shown in Figure 4-4.
+Often, this treatment as a transaction is unnecessary, when any instance of the indication is sufficient for proper interpretation of the state of a device.